zkotti/cosmos-tour/guide.md

 **Description**

-"Cosmos," by famed astronomer and science communicator Carl Sagan, is a deep dive into the history of science, philosophy and the universe.
-The book acts as a partner with Sagan's beloved 1980s TV show, "Cosmos: A Personal Voyage."
+Carl Sagan, a renowned astronomer and science communicator, has written "Cosmos," a book that delves into the history of science, philosophy, and the universe.
+"Cosmos: A Personal Voyage," Sagan's renowned 1980s TV show, is paired with the book.

-This book is a beautiful glimpse inside one of the greatest scientific minds in history.
-While some of it may seem dated, the book still stands up as one of the best popular science books ever written, and the language is just beautiful. ~Miriam Kramer
+This book offers a stunning look into one of history's greatest scientific minds.
+While some of the content may be outdated, the book remains one of the best popular scientific books ever written, and the writing is just stunning.
+Miriam Kramer is a writer who lives in New York City.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)